-4b2.
-If the VPLMNSpecificURSP feature as specified in 3GPP TS 29.504 [27] is supported with the V-UDR, the V-PCF retrieves service parameters with URSP guidance invoking the Nudr_DataRepository_Query service operation and subscribes to changes in service parameters invoking the Nudr_DataRepository_Subscribe service operation.
+4b2. if the VPLMNSpecificURSP feature as specified in 3GPP TS 29.504 [27] is supported with the V-UDR, the V-PCF retrieves service parameters with URSP guidance invoking the Nudr_DataRepository_Query service operation and subscribes to changes in service parameters invoking the Nudr_DataRepository_Subscribe service operation;

+4b3. the V-PCF checks if the received service parameters (e.g. related to VPLMN-specific URSP guidance information) apply for the SUPI.
+If they apply, step 4b4 is skipped;